Rae Technology

-Rae Technology was a software company founded as a spin-off from Apple Computer in 1992.
-Rae Technology was best known for its Personal Information Manager Rae Assist and for being the predecessor of NetObjects, Inc. After transferring new developed technology for web site design to NetObjects, Inc. in 1995, Rae Technology had no further public recognition.
+Rae Technology was a software company founded as a spin-off from Apple in 1992.
+Rae Technology was best known for its Personal Information Manager Rae Assist and for being the predecessor of NetObjects After transferring new developed technology for web site design to NetObjects in 1995, Rae Technology had no further public recognition.

 Roots in Apple Computer

-The roots of Rae Technology reach back to the 80s at Apple Computer.
+The roots of Rae Technology reach back to the 80s at Apple.
 Samir Arora, a software engineer from India, was involved in early research in navigation applications and so-called hypermedia.
 Years before the Internet took off and web browser emerged, developers and executives at Apple had the idea that fast and flexible access to linked data would be crucial to future computing.
 The famous "Knowledge Navigator" video from 1987 gives an impression of the visions at Apple labs in this time.
 Samir Arora worked in the office of John Sculley at the time and was involved in creating the video.